Table of Contents Contents

 Disadvantages of Online Banks

-While there are plenty of advantages that come with online banks in Canada, there are a few disadvantages as well.
+While there are plenty of advantages to online banking in Canada, there are also a few disadvantages.
 Most of these disadvantages center around the fact that you aren’t dealing with a human.
 For day-to-day transactions, online banking is great.
 When complex situations arise, though, online banks aren’t as flexible as traditional financial institutions.
 They also don’t always offer business accounts; they mainly specialize in personal banking.

 Due to the fact there’s a lack of human interaction in online banking, there are also limited financial options available.
 Not all online banks offer a wide variety of financial options, but some do.
 A good majority of them stick to daily banking operations.
 This can lead to having to go to another financial institution for more lending options.